fastrgv/RufasSwap/README.md

 ------------------------------------------------------
-## Running:
+## Setup & Running:

-Unzip the archive and you will see a new directory appear with a name like bundle_date, that you should rename to something like install_directory.
+Unzip the archive.

+Open a commandline terminal, and cd to the install directory.

-Users should then cd to install_directory, then, at the command line, type the executable name to start the game.
+At the command line, type the executable name to start the game.

+Windows users type binw32/rufaswap.exe from the install directory.

 Linux users may also double click the icon of rufaswap_gnu in file manager.